MTigran/api-test/Documentation/Test Scenarios.md

   <ol>
     <li>Step 1: Connect to database and API.</li>
-    <li>Step 2: Compose the request.</li>
+    <li>Step 2: Compose valid GET request.</li>
     <li>Step 3: Send request.</li>
     <li>Step 4: Get response and check status code.</li>
       <ul>
-        <li>If status code is OK go to Step 5.</li>
+        <li>If status code is OK, go to Step 5.</li>
       </ul>
       <ul>
-        <li>If status code is not OK send the response to DB for manual check and mark test as FAILed.</li>
+        <li>If status code is not OK, send the response to DB for manual check and mark test as FAILed.</li>
       </ul>
     <li>Step 5: Assert response with the expected result.
       <ul>
-        <li>If assertion is successful mark test as PASSed.</li>
+        <li>If assertion is successful, mark test as PASSed.</li>
       </ul>
       <ul>
-        <li>If assertion is successful send the response to DB for manual check and mark test as FAILed.</li>
+        <li>If assertion is successful, send the response to DB for manual check and mark test as FAILed.</li>
       </ul>
     </li>
   </ol>